End-to-End Quantum Algorithms for the Jones Polynomial: Compilation Pipeline

-First, we generate a random network $A$ of crossings on $n$ strands, not yet committing to whether each crossing is under or over.
-This is done in a brick-wall layout (see Fig.~\ref{fig:random-braid}) by picking randomly whether each `brick' is a crossing or the identity.
-The number of layers in the brick-wall can be varied to control the amount of crossings in the final braid.
-Regardless of the sign of each crossing, this induces the same permutation $\pi$ on the strands themselves, considering the group homomorphism $f$ from the braid group $B_n$ to the symmetric group $S_n$ that maps crossings to transpositions $f : \sigma_i^{\pm1} \to (i~~i+1)$.
-Now we can generate a similar network $A^{-1}$ which induces the permutation $\pi^{-1}$ via any deterministic method of decomposing a permutation into transpositions of consecutive pairs, for instance a sorting network.
-We used the odd-even sorting network to produce a brick-wall style network with depth at most $n$.
-For instance, see the following example with $n = 5$ where $A$ is generated using a $10$-layer brick-wall: \ctikzfig{figs/sorting-network-step1} Here, the small numbers on each strand indicate the induced permutation.
+Here, the small numbers on each strand indicate the induced permutation.
 Clearly, the concatenation of these two would induce the identity permutation as desired.
 Because of this structure, $A^{-1}$ will in general be much shallower than $A$ if the number of layers in the brick-wall is much larger than $n$.
 We need to pick a sign for each crossing so that $AA^{-1}$ is indeed the identity braid on $n$ strands.
 Note that not all sets of signs work, in general we might end up with some braid from the pure braid group $P_n \cong \ker f$ (that is, braids whose induced permutation is the identity).
 Thus, we use the following simple method which guarantees success, but could perhaps be improved in the future: we choose at random a total ordering on the strands given by $x \prec y$, and for every crossing $\sigma_i^{\pm 1}$ between strands $i$ and $i + 1$ we pick $\sigma_i^{+1}$ if $\pi'(i + 1) \prec \pi'(i)$ and $\sigma_i^{-1}$ if $\pi'(i) \prec \pi'(i + 1)$, where $\pi'$ is the permutation induced by all the crossings up to this point.
-Continuing the example above, using the ordering $4 \prec 3 \prec 5 \prec 1 \prec 2$, we obtain \ctikzfig{figs/sorting-network-step2} where the numbers after each layer indicate the induced permutation up to that point $\pi'$.
+Continuing the example above, using the ordering $4 \prec 3 \prec 5 \prec 1 \prec 2$, we obtain

+where the numbers after each layer indicate the induced permutation up to that point $\pi'$.
 To see that this construction will always generate $A$ and $A^{-1}$ such that $AA^{-1}$ is the identity braid, we can use induction on the strands.
 Starting from the top-most strand, since it lies either fully atop or beneath every other strand, a series of `slide' and `poke' moves (cf. Fig.~\ref{fig:markov-moves}) can reduce the braid so that no generators act on this strand.
 This can be repeated for all strands in sequence until the identity is reached.

 Lastly, we comment briefly on why this method was chosen - we previously considered two options: either constructing $ABA^{-1}$ as above, but using a family of $n$-strand braids with a known Jones polynomial, in particular the torus knots, or taking a small braid for which the Jones polynomial of the closure is known or can be computed classically, and augmenting it with random Markov moves to form a large braid.
 In both cases, the value of the Jones polynomial does not scale exponentially with the number of strands, and hence the expectation we would need to measure in \texttt{cfev} would decrease as $O(\phi^{-n})$.
 Thus $\epsilon_\mathrm{shot}$ would quickly become the dominant error, which is unhelpful for this benchmark as it is intended to measure $\epsilon_\mathrm{noise}$.